bwittmann/NavPy/README.md

 # NavPy

 ## Introduction
-A 2D navigation stack that takes in information from odometry, sensor streams, and a goal pose and outputs safe velocity commands that are sent to a mobile base.
+A 2D navigation stack that takes in information from odometry, sensor streams, and a goal pose and outputs velocity commands that are sent to a mobile base.
 As a pre-requisite for navigation stack use, the robot must be running ROS, have a tf transform tree in place, and publish sensor data using the correct ROS Message types.
-Also, the Navigation Stack needs to be configured for the shape and dynamics of a robot to perform at a high level.
+Also, the Navigation Stack needs to be configured for the shape and dynamics of a robot.
 The algorithm was tested with a [simulation of the Festo Robotino robot (RTO)](https://github.com/dietriro/rto_simulation) in a virtual world in Gazebo.

 <table style="margin-left: auto; margin-right: auto; table-layout: fixed; width: 100%">
   <tr>